 Rug cleaning also preserves and protects your artistic knotted investment by loosening and removing embedded dirt, soil, and debris that can damage rug fibers over time.

 As already discussed, home-cleaning methods take care of the surface and the dust and dirt remain stuck in the rug’s depth.
 That’s why you need to have your handmade rugs deep cleaned, but who is qualified to do that?

 Amateur cleaners have absolutely no knowledge of rugs and will clean your rugs the way they mop the floor, which is totally absurd.
 Dry-cleaners will use harsh chemicals with extremely hot steam that ruin the rug’s delicate fibers instead of restoring their glow.
-Dust On Handmade Rugs, You need a well-experienced Rug Expert who has a proper knowledge of rugs to find out how to treat each rug based on it’s material and condition in order to bring no harm to it in the cleaning process.
+Dust On Handmade Rugs, You need a well-experienced Rug Expert who has a proper knowledge of rugs to find out how to treat each rug based on its material and condition in order to bring no harm to it in the cleaning process.
 If you’re in the Washington D.C. area, consider professional rug cleaning Washington D.C. services provided by experts who understand the unique requirements of different rugs and can preserve their beauty.

 Our Rug Experts at Khazai Rug Cleaning have five generations of experience with Oriental rugs.
-We take pride in providing the top-quality Oriental Rug Cleaning and Repair in Louisville, KY and all its neighboring counties.
+We take pride in providing the top-quality Oriental Rug Cleaning and Repair in Washington DC, and all its neighboring counties.
 So don’t worry if your priceless are suffering from stains or damages, leave to the good hands of our Rug Expert to restore their good-as-new elegance.